NVIDIA/hpc-container-maker/docs/tutorial.md

 Stage0 += openmpi(infiniband=False, version=ompi_version)
 ```

-The versions can be set on the command line (assuming the recipe file
+The versions can be set on the command line assuming the recipe file
 is named `userargs.py`.

-For the default values:
+To use the default values:

 ```
 $ hpccm --recipe userargs.py